Chip & Dale Rescue Rangers – Review

 Gameplay

 Whilst traversing the levels you are able to jump, crouch, and climb ropes.
 To defeat enemies, you have the choice of a scimitar with which to slash your opponent or you can collect apples to use as projectiles.
 If you collect tokens of the Genie’s head or Abu’s head, you will gain access to bonus stages to gain extra lives and such.
+Gems can also be acquired to buy extra continues and wishes from the peddler.

 Aladdin was praised by critics for its graphics (screenshot taken by the author)